daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+The architecture that was chosen was LeNet-5, the same that was implemented in the class labs.

+I believed it would be relevant to the traffic sign application because although it is more than 20 years old, it was very successful when presented for the recognition of handwritten characters.
+Even if the data for this project is quite different, I thought the analysis could benefit from a similar approach.
+This architecture is also very popular because of its simplicity.
+While working on this project, I tweaked the architecture trying to add Dropout layers, but noticed that the results didn't improve.
+Sometimes they even got worse.
+So my choice for the final implementation of the project was to use it as it is.

+The final results on accuracy after 20 epochs, as reported above , showed that the model trained well without overfitting on the training data.
+The results on validation (0.935) and test sets (0.933) were very satisfying.

 ### Test a Model on New Images